 Supporters of the policy have excused the danger boys pose to girls by claiming it could have been done by any player, ignoring the strength differences between the sexes and the fact that the extra power male players can generate (professional male players can hit over 100 mph) can cause significantly more damage.

-One former collegiate NCAA field hockey player even went so far in defending males in women's sport that she declared it demeaning and insulting to female athletes to wish to protect them from unnecessary injury, claiming that she was actually much stronger than all of the male players and that the only reason they were better than her on the field was not due to the differences in their physical bodies, but because of the “bigotry” they had to “overcome.”
+One former collegiate NCAA field hockey player even went so far in defending males in women's sport that she declared it demeaning and insulting to female athletes to wish to protect them from unnecessary injury, claiming that she was actually much stronger than all of the male players and that the only reason they were better than her on the field and coincidentally every one of them was an "excellent player" was not due to the differences in their physical bodies, but because of the “bigotry” they had to “overcome.”
+Female athletes who have struggled for decades against sexism and antagonism in sport do not seem to experience this boost in athletic performance that comes from "fighting bigotry."

 “Trans”-identified male Greg “Anna” MacDonald injured an opposing female player in a mixed-age match in Scotland during the 2023 season.
 Some of the athletes participating in the match were girls in their teens.